Skip to main content

 About me

 I am an Associate Professor of Economics and International Affairs at George Washington University in Washington, D.C.
-I am an affiliated faculty at the Elliott School of International Affairs and the Institute for International Economic Policy at GWU.
+I am an affiliated faculty at the Elliott School of International Affairs and the Institute for International Economic Policy at GWU and currently the Director of the Center of Economic Research at George Washington University.
 My main fields of research are International Finance, Financial Economics, Empirical Banking, and Open Economy Macroeconomics.
-I have a special interest on financial intermediaries and how they affect international capital flows and economic activity.
-More specifically, I have been working on how the use of well-known benchmark indexes by financial intermediaries affects both financial markets and real economic activity.
+My research focuses on the intersection of global capital markets and sovereign debt, with particular emphasis on how investor behavior shapes financial markets, borrowing costs, and macroeconomic outcomes.
+My work has been published in leading economics and finance journals and has informed policy discussions at central banks and international organizations.

 More personally, I grew up in Buenos Aires, and studied economics at Universidad del CEMA.
 Afterwards, I moved to Barcelona and completed the Msc. in Economics at Barcelona GSE.
 Later on, I received my Ph.D. in Economics and Finance from Universitat Pompeu Fabra.
 I also spent one year as a visiting doctoral student in the Financial Markets Group (FMG) at the London School of Economics and Political Science.